Pilot (Breaking Bad): Plot

 Walter "Walt" White is a high school chemistry teacher living in Albuquerque, New Mexico, with his pregnant wife, Skyler, and their teenage son Walter Jr., who has cerebral palsy.
-Walt is heavily dissatisfied with his life, being forced to work a second job at a car wash in order to support himself and his family along with a lack of physical intimacy in his marriage.
+Walt is very dissatisfied with his life, needing to work a second job at a car wash in order to support himself and his family as well as lacking physical intimacy in his marriage.

 During Walt's 50th birthday party, his brother-in-law Hank Schrader, a DEA agent, proudly shows the guests a news report detailing his latest drug bust, in which $700,000 of illegal drug money was confiscated.
 Walt appears curious and Hank offers to take him on a ride-along to a bust.
 Meanwhile, Skyler talks to her sister Marie Schrader, Hank's wife, about her pregnancy.

 The next day, Walt collapses at the car wash and is taken to the hospital, where he is told that he has developed inoperable lung cancer and has, at best, two years to live.
 He decides to keep the news from his family.
 Returning to work, Walt lashes out at his boss Bogdan Wolynetz and storms out.
 He sits alone at home and ponders the news of his impending death.

 Walt takes the offer to go on the ride-along with Hank and his partner Steven Gomez as they raid a meth lab.
 As DEA agents clear out the house, Walt observes Jesse Pinkman, a former student of his, fleeing the scene from a neighboring house.
 Later that night, Walt tracks down and blackmails Jesse into helping him produce crystal meth.
 After Walt steals chemistry supplies from the high school, he asks Jesse to purchase an RV to use as their meth lab.